daniCodes1/daniCodes1/README.md

 ### Welcome! 👋 :otter:
 I'm Dani, a second year computer science student at UBC.

-I'm currently working on a personal website, which I'm super excited about!
+I'm currently working on a personal website, which will help you get to know me better.
+Super excited since there is so much more to come!

 Want to reach out?
 I'm available by [email](mailto:danirenn16@gmail.com) :)